Skip to main content

 Plugin name

 There is no name field in the config.
-The plugin's exported name (from its default export) is used for logging and budget tracking.
+The plugin's exported name (from its default export, or from the object its factory returns) is used for logging and budget tracking.

 Further reading